kimgb415/know-lang/README.md

 git clone https://github.com/KnowLangOrg/know-lang.git
 cd know-lang
 pip install -e .

+# if using Poetry
+poetry install
+poetry env activate
+# poetry will output
+# source path/activate <- run this command
+source path_provided_by_poetry/activate
 ```

 This allows you to make changes to the source code and have them immediately reflected without reinstalling the package.